-In the courses system, there are no pass requirements from one year of study to another.
+In the course system, there are no pass requirements from one year of study to another.
 However, the total number of your successfully completed credit hours is only used to classify you in the corresponding year of study as shown below:

-First Year less than 30 credit hours
+First Year 30 credit hours

-Second Year between 30 and 59 credit hours
+Second Year less or equal to 66 credit hours

-Third Year between 60 and 89 credit hours
+Third Year les or equal to 102 credit hours

-Fourth Year between 90 and 132 credit hours
+Fourth Year 132 credit hours

 When you register for modules, you should follow the academic guidance plan that the Department arranges for you.
-In fact, you can register on any module only if you have taken its prerequisite(s) with the exception that you can register on the module and its prerequisite only if you are in the graduation semester.
+In fact, you can register on any module only if you have taken its prerequisite(s)

+with the exception that you can register on the module and its prerequisite only if you are in the graduation semester.

 In each semester, you can register for at least 12 credit hours and at most 18 credit hours, except for the semester in which you are expected to graduate when you can register for 21 hours.
-The complete four years academic guidance plan is listed in Appendix A of this Handbook.
+The complete four-year academic guidance plan is listed in Appendix A of this Handbook.

-The Department covers the Computer Science programme from the following areas:
+The Department covers the Information and Cyber Security programme from the following areas:

 No. of KA Name of KA

-1. Programming Languages (PL)

-2. Computational Science and Algorithms (CA)
+1. Computational Science and Algorithms (CA)

-3. Main Computer Components (MCCO)

-4. Networking (NW)
+2. Programming Languages (PL)

-5+6 Information Sciences and Applications (ISA)
+3. Information Sciences and Applications (ISA)

+4 Information and syber security (ICS)

-7. Supplementary Courses (SC)
+5. Supplementary Courses (SC)

-9. Graduation Project (GP) / Practical Training (PT)
+6. Graduation Project (GP) / Practical Training (PT)

-The taught modules in each area are shown in Table (1), where each module is identified by a module number that consists of six digits according to the University numbering scheme.
+Each module is identified by a module number that consists of six digits according to the University numbering scheme.
 For example, the number of the module "Concepts of Programming Languages" is 750321.
 The numbering scheme is described in Figure (1).